PCSchmidt/skillswapappmvp/docs/dev_journal.md

 # Development Journal

+## May 8, 2025 - Dashboard Implementation Plan

+Based on our completion of the core skill matching functionality, we're now ready to begin work on the user dashboard implementation (Phase 7).
+The dashboard will provide users with a centralized view of their ongoing exchanges, activity history, and personalized recommendations.

+Key components to develop:
+1. Main dashboard layout with responsive grid system
+2. Activity feed showing recent interactions
+3. Exchange status tracker with filtering options
+4. Analytics section for skill exchange metrics
+5. Recommendation panel with personalized matches
+6. Quick actions for common user tasks

+We'll build these components using our established design system and component patterns, ensuring consistency with the rest of the application.

+## May 8, 2025 - Messaging System & Review Implementation

+Today we implemented two major components that complete our core skill exchange functionality:

+1. **Messaging System**
+   - Created a comprehensive messaging component for user communication
+   - Implemented real-time chat interface with proper UI states:
+     - Loading states for initial message fetching
+     - Sending animation for message submission
+     - Error handling for failed message delivery
+   - Added user presence indicators to show online status
+   - Implemented message timestamps with human-readable format
+   - Created responsive layout that adapts to different screen sizes

+2. **Review System**
+   - Built a review submission form for completed skill exchanges
+   - Implemented star rating system with interactive UI
+   - Added validation for rating and comment fields
+   - Created loading states for form submission
+   - Ensured proper error handling and user feedback

+3. **Type Updates**
+   - Enhanced TypeScript definitions to support new features
+   - Added interfaces for:
+     - User profiles
+     - Skill details
+     - Messaging
+     - Reviews
+     - Notifications
+     - User settings

+4. **Progress Documentation Updates**
+   - Updated implementation tracker to reflect completed components
+   - Marked completed tasks for messaging system and review implementation

+These components, along with our previously implemented matching algorithm, now complete the core user interaction cycle for skill exchanges, allowing users to discover matches, communicate, and provide feedback after exchanges.

+The next step will focus on implementing the user dashboard to provide a centralized view of all user activities, ongoing exchanges, and personalized recommendations.

+## May 8, 2025 - ESLint Configuration Update

+Fixed ESLint configuration issues in the project by updating the `.eslintrc.cjs` file to modern ESLint standards.
+The previous configuration was using deprecated options which caused linting errors during commit operations.
+The solution involved:

+1. Installing `eslint-plugin-import` dependency
+2. Updating configuration format to use modern ESLint v8.57.0 syntax
+3. Adding proper import resolution for TypeScript files
+4. Configuring import order rules for better code organization

+Detailed documentation was added in `docs/eslint_dependency_fix.md` to explain the changes and provide guidance for future maintenance.

 ## May 8, 2025 - Phase 6 Development Progress: User Profiles & Skill Matching

 We've made significant progress on the Phase 6 features, focusing on user profiles and skill interaction functionality.
 The core components for user profile and skill details have been successfully implemented.